 In addition to capital, these entrepreneurs (especially if they are foreign) need capabilities to tackle sourcing/manufacturing, local market access, hiring local management and protect intellectual property.
 These converging trends -of investment and technology- call for a bridge function that combines cross-border finance, technology and business development.
 SDS Ventures is uniquely positioned to become the leading player in this field.

-SDS Ventures’ mission is to become the number 1 bridge for financial services to investors and sustainable technology companies between China and Western Europe.
+SDS Ventures’ mission is to become the number 1 bridge for sustainable technology companies between China and Western Europe.